 You did it!
 Step back and admire your handiwork!

-There are many steps to sewing a flat Roman shade, but none of them are terribly difficult.
+There are many steps to sewing an outside mount flat Roman shade, but none of them are terribly difficult.
 Take it one step at a time.
 You can do it!